 Other people who lived in the Chelsea Hotel includes Allen Ginsburg, Bob Dylan, Jimi Hendrix, Janis Joplin, Patti Smith, Robert Mapplethorpe, Leonard Cohen, Andy Warhol, Madonna, William Burroughs and many many more.

 The Meatpacking District is a very small area in Manhattan that is surrounded by Chelsea, Greenwich Village and the West Village.
 It was originally called Gansevoort Market and in the 1920s was a meatpacking and distribution center.

 The area now houses many designer boutiques, posh hotels and classy restaurants and bars.
-But as the area has been historic district status, there is a limit to how much the looks are able to be changed.
-Many of the streets are the original Belgian blocks (not cobblestone) and you will see the overhangs on the buildings which is where trucks backed into.
+But as the area has been given historic district status, there is a limit to how much the looks are able to be changed.
+Many of the streets are the original Belgian blocks (not cobblestone) and you will see the overhangs on the buildings which is where trucks backed into them.

 Things to do in Chelsea and the Meatpacking District include: